-Commencement involves three ceremonies (you are not required to attend all three): a university-wide graduation ceremony; a university-wide doctoral ceremony, in which graduates are hooded and receive diplomas; and SON ceremony in which PhD graduates are presented and acknowledged.
+Commencement involves three ceremonies (you are not required to attend all three): a university-wide graduation ceremony; a university-wide doctoral ceremony, in which graduates are hooded and receive diploma covers; and SON ceremony in which PhD graduates are presented and acknowledged.
+Diplomas are mailed directly to students after commencement.

-After graduation, please keep the PhD Programs office informed of your contact information and current position.
+After graduation, students will vacate their assigned office and return all keys and other SON-assigned equipment.
+Please keep the PhD Programs office informed of your contact information and current position.
 Alumni achievements are critically important indicators of the effectiveness and quality of the PhD program.
 We will contact you periodically for your evaluative comments about the program as well as your news.